sermuns/picodocs/docs/index.md

 <em>An extremely tiny and fast alternative to MkDocs</em>
 </center>

+Welcome to picodocs' documentation! picodocs is a static site generator for documentation, designed to be a lightweight and fast alternative to MkDocs.
+It is written in Rust and aims to provide a simple, efficient way to create documentation sites without the overhead of larger frameworks.

 ## Features

 - Is installed as a single (tiny) binary.
 No dependencies!